Liberec: Climate

-Liberec has a humid continental climate (Köppen Dfb).
+Liberec has a humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+The annual average temperature is 8.3 C, the hottest month in July is 18.0 C, and the coldest month is -1.2 C in January.
+The annual precipitation is 845.3 mm, of which July is the wettest with 107.1 mm, while April is the driest with only 41.3 mm.
+The extreme temperature throughout the year ranged from -32.8 C on 11 February 1929 to 37.4 C on 16 July 1928.

 History

 11th–16th centuries

 In the 11th or 12th century, a settlement named Habersdorf, which was the predecessor of Liberec, was established on the trade route from Bohemia to Lusatia by Czech settlers and German colonizers.
-In the 13th century, the second settlement named Reichenberg was established near the first one.
+In the 13th century, a second settlement named Reichenberg was established near the first one.
 The two settlements later merged.
 The first written mention of Liberec under its German name Reichenberg is from 1352.

-From 1278, the area was owned by the noble Bieberstein family.
-Reichenberg suffered from the march of troops during the Hussite Wars, then it was burned down in 1469 during the battles with the army of King George of Poděbrady.
-After the Biebersteins died out, the Frýdlant estate which included Reichenberg was bought by the Redern family in 1558.
-The Rederns contributed significantly to the development of the settlement as they built new buildings, modernized the settlement and laid the foundation of the textile industry.
+Starting in 1278, the area was owned by the noble Bieberstein family.
+Reichenberg suffered from the passing through of troops during the Hussite Wars, then was burned down in 1469 during a battle with the army of King George of Poděbrady.
+After the Biebersteins died out, the Frýdlant estate, which included Reichenberg, was bought by the Redern family in 1558.
+The Rederns contributed significantly to the development of the settlement, as they built new buildings, modernized the settlement and laid the foundation of the textile industry.
 In 1577, Reichenberg was promoted to a town by Emperor Rudolf II.
 He gave the town the coat of arms it still uses today.